intervortex/vortex/site/content/posts/community/2023-01-16-compost-why-2022-was-actually-a-great-year.md

 There are too many things I want to listen to, too many discogs to run, too many lists to peruse and waaaaaaay too many reliquary picks.
 Going through the reliquary was actually one of my more fruitful activities, catapulting several records straight towards my favorites as well as, without any hyperbole, some of the worst music I've ever heard.

 Truth be told, last year's 40 album list was a bit excessive.
-Though I do truly enjoy all the albums listed, I do feel like the list lost some power due to it being so long, so I slashed that number in half for this year.
+Though I do truly enjoy all the albums listed, I feel like the list lost some power due to it being so long, so I slashed that number in half for this year.
 It just isn't a proper list unless you're forced to make some tough decisions in the process.

 One of the more interesting takeaways from this list for me is that only 7 out the 20 picks are metal.
 I've come a long way from listening to nearly 100% metal a decade ago.
 It might have something to do with the fact that I've been through most of the classic metal albums over the years.
-An inflection point may come in the future where I really do push metal to the same level as other genres, perhaps even phase it out.
-Who knows, and it's not necessarily a good or bad thing.
+An inflection point may come in the future where I really do push metal to the same level as other genres.
+Who knows, I may even phase it out entirely.
+It's not necessarily a good or bad thing.
 Just entropy.

 - - -